ObjectiveSubject/oakland-pattern-portfolio/README.md

 ## Documentation

-This toolkit's documentation is built with Jekyll and published to `http://oakland-primer.com` via the `gh-pages` branch.
+This toolkit's documentation is built with Jekyll and published with GitHub pages via the `gh-pages` branch.
+A custom domain can be used by editing the [CNAME file](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

 ### Dependencies